Recently Viewed Topics

 In some cases, you may want to configure overlapping scan zones to ensure scanning coverage or redundancy.

-Note: Do not configure overlapping scan zones without pre-planning your scan zone strategy.
+Note: Do not configure overlapping scan zones without pre-planning your scan zone and Distribution Method strategy.

-In this example, the red dots 1, 2, 3, 4, 5, 6, and 7 represent specific IP addresses on your network.
-The blue circles represent the network coverage of Scan Zones A, B, C, D, E, and F.
+In this example, the red numbers represent specific IP addresses on your network.
+The grey circles represent the network coverage of individual scan zones.

 See the following table to understand the primary and redundant scan zones for the IP addresses in this example.